Skip to content

 Oracle Database Universal Installer

+Browse to the folder location where you unzipped the Oracle Database installation files.
 Launch the Oracle Database Universal Installer by right clicking on the setup.exe file and selecting run as administrator.

-Oracle DB Universal Installer GIF
+ODB Universal Installer

-Step 1 - Configure Security Updates
+Step 1 - Select Configuration Option

 Step 1 database

-Step 2 - Select Installation Option
+Step 2 - Select System Class

 Step 2 database

-Step 3 - Select System Class
+Step 3 - Select Install Type

 Step 3 database

-Step 4 - Select Database Installation Option
+Step 4 - Select Database Edition

 Step 4 database

-Select Advanced install and NEXT
+Select Use Windows Built-in Account and NEXT

 Step 5 database

-Step 6 - Select Database Edition
+Step 6 - Select Installation Location

 Step 6 database